Kidswatter/Kidsybot/Installing-MusicBot-on-a-Raspberry-Pi-with-Raspbian.md

 # Last notes
 For configuring the bot refer to the end of the [linux / ubuntu tutorial](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-Ubuntu-14.04-and-other-versions#2b-change-configuration-file).
-If you want to run the bot when the Pi boots refer to the following tutorial (Note: The tutorial does have multiple pages, use the orange buttons to see the full tutorial).
+If you want to run the bot when the Pi boots refer to the following tutorial (Note: The tutorial does have multiple pages, use the orange buttons to see the full tutorial, or use the "view all steps"-button).
 Use the commands that start the bot (from the linux tutorial) in the script instead of the shown commands in the tutorial.
 [Awesome Tutorial](http://www.instructables.com/id/Raspberry-Pi-Launch-Python-script-on-startup/)

 Updating the bot is also identical to the steps in the linux tutorial.